 Residency card expires when you are outside of Mexico

-If you are overseas when your residency card expires, you can re-enter Mexico as a resident and apply for a regular renewal of your residency status provided that:
+If you are outside of Mexico when your residency card expires, you can re-enter Mexico as a resident and apply for a regular renewal of your residency card provided that:

 - you enter Mexico within 55 calendar days after the card’s expiry date and